 DUI Probation is a very common resolution in many DUI cases.
 However, the law does not require that a defendant is placed on probation.
 Instead, a defendant in a DUI case can resolve his or her case for a “terminal dispositions”, meaning, after the sentencing, there are no obligations to the court because after the sentence is complete and the case is over.
+In fact, you must agree to be placed on probation.

 Many Defendants Want to be on DUI probation Because the alternative is jail time.

 Some defendants are not eligible for DUI probation because of the record or the nature of the offense.
-For instance, if you are charged with a 3rd felony, the DA will allege a special allegation under California Penal Code section 1203(e)(4), which disqualifies another grant of probation.
+For instance, if you are charged with a 3rd felony, the DA can allege a special allegation under California Penal Code section 1203(e)(4), which disqualifies another grant of probation.

-In contrast, most misdemeanor DUI’s are sentenced to summary probation.
+In contrast, most misdemeanor DUIs are sentenced to summary probation.
 It is also common for felony DUI to be sentenced to probation (especially on 1st offense).
 A person on felony probation will be supervised by the probation office.
 In contrast, misdemeanor probation (unless it is a Ventura County case) does have supervision.
 If a defendant is found guilty and the court decides that probation is appropriate, the court has broad discretion in determining what condition of probation should be imposed (California Rule of Court 4.414).
 For example, some sentencing courts will impose as a condition of DUI probation that the defendant completely abstains from drinking alcohol and does not visit any locations where alcohol is sold.
 Other DUI probation conditions can be equally harsh and you might want to hire an attorney to argue to the court that your DUI probation conditions should be different.
 (California Penal Code section 1203.1(j)).
 California Supreme Court in People v.
-Lent 124 Cal 3d 481 provided a rule for the imposition of terms and condition of probation:
+Lent 124 Cal 3d 481 provided a rule for the imposition of terms and conditions of probation:

 “…a condition of probation will not be held invalid unless it